ooni/ooni.org/content/about/data-policy.md

 ## OONI Probe

 ### Data We Collect

+If you create an [OONI Run](https://run.ooni.io/) v2 link, we will collect the email address that you use for the creation of that link.
+This enables OONI Probe users who receive your OONI Run link to trust it based on your email address (which is displayed in the OONI Run link you create).
+This can help reduce the risk of running malicious links.
+We do *not* collect your email address when you log into the [OONI Run](https://run.ooni.io/) platform, but only when you create an OONI Run link.

 We collect different types of network measurements when you run different types of OONI Probe tests.
 You can learn how each OONI Probe test works (and what